MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Exercises/03-text-analysis.md

 1. Select **Create**.
 Wait for your project to be created.
 It may take a few minutes.

-1. When the project is created, you will be taken to the project home page.
-Navigate to the left-side menu (you may need to expand it by clicking on its top icon).
-Click on **Playgrounds**.
+1. When the project is created, you will be taken to the **Language Playground**.

-1. Select **Language Playground**.
 The Language playground is a user interface that enables you to try out some Azure Language capabilities.

+>**Tip**: You can always navigate to the left-side menu (you may need to expand the menu by clicking on its top icon) from any page in Foundry in order to return to the Playgrounds.

 ## Use Azure Language to analyze text